QuantEcon/lecture-source-py/source/rst/optgrowth_fast.rst

 method that realizes the right hand side of the Bellman equation :eq:`fpb30`.

-You will notice that, unlike in the :doc:`previous lecture <optgrowth>`, we hardwire the Cobb-Douglas production and CRRA utility specifications.
+You will notice that, unlike in the :doc:`previous lecture <optgrowth>`, we hardwire the Cobb-Douglas production and CRRA utility specifications into the class.

 Thus, we are losing flexibility, but we will gain substantial speed.